 - Pour mixture in prepared pie plate.

-- Bake in oven for approximately 30-40 minutes or until mixture has set.
+- Bake in the oven for approximately 30-40 minutes or until the center is set.

 This post was originally published on February 4, 2015, republished on October 5, 2018 and again on June 21, 2022 with updated content, and photos.
 Thanks for sharing.